Persona 4 Golden for Modern Platforms Release Date Announced

-The release date for Persona 4 Golden for modern platforms was revealed following the Persona Super Live concert earlier this week.
+The release date for Persona 4 Golden for modern platforms was revealed following the Persona Super Live concert late 2022.

+The JRPG classic will reach a whole new audience as it becomes available on current- and next-gen consoles, as well as Nintendo Switch.

 “They say your soulmate will appear if you stare into a television set on a rainy night… This strange rumor slowly spreads through the rural town of Inaba, the protagonist’s new home, just as a chain of mysterious murders begin.
 As the protagonist and his teammates chase after the truth, they find themselves opening the door to another world.”